gaehlerm/SoftwareEngineering/README.md

 Though it is not required, I still recommend using abstract base classes (ABC), as done throughout this book.
 It makes the code slightly more readable as it defines the structure of the interface you are going to use and implement.

 An alternative to abstract baseclasses are protocols.
-They are mostly equivalent, so I won't go into further details here.
+They are mostly equivalent, though protocols have some advantage when working with type hints.
+But this is a highly advanced topic and I don't want to go into details here.

-// should I add an example never the less?

 ## C++

 C++ has some particularities like pointers, arrays, a preprocessor and header files that make the language somewhat special.
-Thus I'd like to explain some of the things where C++ tics while other programming languages tac.
+Thus I'd like to explain some of the things where C++ tics while other programming languages toc.

 C++ has been developed by Bjarne Stroustrup and published in the 80ies.
 He took the existing C programming language and added object orientation to it, along with some other things.
 So yes, it is an old language, but it is still around and will accompany us for several more decades.
 Thanks to the constant development of the language, it has overcome many of the ancient problems that it brought along.
 At the same time, C++ is a very good example to learn a lot about programming languages and how they evolved.
 As I used C++ in some of the examples here, I’m going to explain here some of the particularities of this programming language.